juliettecezzar/dfp-f21/README.md

 # **Design and the Future of Publishing**
-The New School for Social Research
+The New School for Social Research#

-Faculty name: Juliette Cezzar

-Course #: GPUB 5002-A — CRN#: 3696
+GPUB 5002-A — CRN#: 3696

 Office hours by appointment: cezzarj@newschool.edu